Luis Ortiz (pitcher, born 1999): Gambling allegations, indictment and arrest

 On July 3, 2025, Ortiz was placed on the non-disciplinary paid leave by MLB amid an ongoing investigation into gambling-related activities.
 On November 9, federal prosecutors from the United States District Court for the Eastern District of New York indicted Ortiz and his teammate Emmanuel Clase on charges including wire fraud conspiracy, conspiracy to influence sporting contests by bribery, and money laundering conspiracy.
 The same day, Ortiz was arrested at Boston's Logan International Airport.
-On November 10, U.S. Magistrate Judge Donald Cabell in Boston would grant Ortiz a release prison after Ortiz agreed to pay a $500,000 bond – $50,000 if it secured − surrender his passport, and restrict his travel to the Northeast.
+On November 10, U.S. Magistrate Judge Donald Cabell in Boston granted Ortiz his release from prison after Ortiz agreed to pay a $500,000 bond, with $50,000 of it secured, surrender his passport, and restrict his travel to the Northeast.
 Two days later, he pled not guilty to the charges.
 The same day, U.S. Magistrate Judge Joseph Marutollo also granted Ortiz a release on a $500,000 bond, but also restricted his travel to not only New York and Boston, but also the state of Ohio.